rawii22/ModPresets/README.md

 ## Roadmap

-1. Add another `PresetBox` to the Mods screen from the MAIN MENU so you can create presets for client mods too.
-2. We'd eventually like to add an easier way to import and export mod presets, that way two friends can easily share their mod setup.
+1. We'd eventually like to add an easier way to import and export mod presets, that way two friends can easily share their mod setup.
-3. What happens if someone gives you a mod preset that references mods you don't have?
+2. What happens if someone gives you a mod preset that references mods you don't have?
 (Use Klei's *TheSim:StartDownloadTempMods* or *TheSim:SubscribeToMod(mod.mod_name)* or GLOBAL.DownloadMods?
 All found in networking.lua)
-4. Potentially make this mod compatible with our In-Game Mod Manager that allows you to change client mods while you're in-game.
+3. Potentially make this mod compatible with our In-Game Mod Manager that allows you to change client mods while you're in-game.

 ---